glaucuslinux/glaucus/cerata/binutils/README.md

 ## Native
 ### Native Configure
+No need to apply config.guess and config.sub here because they were applied already in cross and weren't changed.

 Added --with-lib-path from LFS for better separation from the host

 GNU's gold linker doesn't like musl, as it refuses to build without